Original article published on: 8th May 2015

 While it’s never fun giving money to the South African Revenue Services (SARS), it can be less painful if you understand the process a little better.
 Here are ten things that you need to know to file your tax return with confidence.

-If you are younger than 65 years old, you only need to pay tax if your income is more than R73 650 per year.
+If you are younger than 65 years old, you only need to pay tax if your income is more than R78 150 per year.
 Remember that your income is the money you earn either at your job or from other activities like renting out a room in your home or working after hours, as well as any interest you’ve earned on investments.

 This starting taxation amount changes each year, so be sure to check what the threshold is on the SARS website.

-If you have never paid taxes before, you will need to go to your nearest SARS branch with your ID book and proof of residence, and fill out an Income Tax for Individuals (IT77) form.
+If you have never paid taxes before, you will need to go to your nearest SARS branch with your ID book and proof of residence.
 You will be registered while you wait, and will then receive an email notification of your registration and tax number.
 This tax number is yours for life and will be quoted in any future dealings you have with SARS.
 Remember that tax season runs from July to November, so it’s best to avoid SARS branches at this time if you possibly can.

 If you are not sure whether you have been registered, you can call the SARS Contact Centre on 0800 00 7277.

-Your employer should deduct Pay As You Earn (PAYE) from your salary each month and pay that to SARS on your behalf.
+Your employer should deduct Pay As You Earn (PAYE) from your salary each month and pay that to SARS on your behalf, in line with these tax tables.
 If you have any other sources of income – like rental or interest earned on investments – you will have to declare those to SARS when you do your tax return.
 After your return has been assessed, you may have to pay additional tax to SARS, who will then inform you of their banking details, or you may receive a tax refund.
 This is discussed in greater detail in the next point.

 Every month, you pay tax on the amount of money that you earned in that month.
 If the amount that you earn fluctuates – for instance because of bonuses, travel or commission – you might pay tax at a higher rate in that month.
 At the end of the year, you need to make sure that you are paying tax at the correct rate for your annual total – which means you might have to pay money back to or receive a refund from SARS.

 In addition, there are some expenses that are “tax deductible”, which means that the amount that you spend on them is deducted from your total taxable income.
-These include medical aid contributions and retirement annuities, but a full list of the tax deductible expenses appears below.
+These include medical aid contributions and retirement annuities.
+A full list of the tax deductible expenses appears below.